rubenwardy/minetest_modding_book/_en/quality/releasing.md

 ### Forum Attachments

-You can use forum attachments instead.
-This is done when creating a mod's forum topic (covered below).
+As an alternative to using a version management system, you can use forum attachments to share your mods.
+This can be done when creating a mod's forum topic (covered below).

-First, you need to zip the files into a single file.
+You need to zip the files for the mod into a single file.
 How to do this varies from operating system to operating system.

-On Windows, go to the mod's folder.
-Select all the files.
+If you use Windows, go to the mod's folder and select all the files.
 Right click, Send To > Compressed (zipped) folder.
-Rename the resulting zip file to the name of your mod's folder.
+Rename the resulting zip file to the name of your mod.

-On the "Create a Topic" page (see below), go to the "Upload Attachment" tab at the bottom.
+When making a forum topic, on the "Create a Topic" page (see below), go to the "Upload Attachment" tab at the bottom.
-Click browse and select the zipped file.
+Click "Browse" and select the zipped file.
 It is recommended that you enter the version of your mod in the comment field.

 <figure>